fajarfauzian/FajarFauzian/README.md

 Hi You!! 👋, I'm Fajar Fauzian</h1>
 <h3 font-family="Poppins, sans-serif" align="center">A Passionate Frontend Developer From Indonesia</h3>

-<h4 align="center">Success in life can only be obtained if someone is willing to fight hard to get it.</h4>
+<h4 align="center">"Success in life can only be obtained if someone is willing to fight hard to get it"</h4>

 - 🌱 I'm currently learning **JavaScript**
 - 💬 Ask me about **CSS**